Knowledge base

 To find the list of technologies and proceed with their installation:

-- Click here to access the management of your Cloud Server on the Infomaniak Manager (need help?).
+- Click here to access the management of your Managed Cloud Server on the Infomaniak Manager (need help?).

-- Click on PHP Extensions or on ‘Fast Installer’ in the left sidebar:
+- Click in the left sidebar:

-- Click on the action menu ⋮ to the right of the extension you wish to uninstall in the displayed table.
+- Click on the action menu â‹® to the right of the extension you want to uninstall in the table that appears.

 - Click on Uninstall.

-- Otherwise, click on the blue button Install an extension to make your choice for a new installation:
+- Otherwise, click on the blue button Install an extension / Install an application:

 Non-exhaustive list of available apps & extensions